Learn or revise key terms and concepts for your ACCA exams using OpenTuition F3 ACCA Flashcards

 See also ACCA F3 Flashcards: Set 1 | Set 2 | Set 3 | Set 4

 For IHT purposes the transfer will be a PET and computed as the difference in value between a 60% shareholding and a 30% shareholding.
-If the transferor dies within 7 years of this transfer it will become chargeable, but if the transferor lives for at least 3 years then any IHT chargeable will be reduced by the available taper relief
+If the transferor dies within 7 years of this transfer it will become chargeable, but if the transferor lives for at least 3 years then any IHT chargeable will be reduced by taper relief

-There will be an immediate CGT implication as the gift represents a chargeable disposal of a chargeable asset by a chargeable person and a gain must be computed based on the open market value of the 30% of shares being gifted.
+There will be an immediate CGT implication as the gift represents a chargeable disposal of a chargeable asset by a chargeable person and a gain must be computed based on the open market value of the 30% holding of shares being gifted.
+The gift will then be eligible for a gift relief claim, but if gift relief is not claimed or does not cover the full gain, any gain remaining chargeable will be eligible for business asset disposal relief

-In addition to the spouse / civil partner exemption available against both lifetime transfers and transfers on death, the following specific exemptions will apply against lifetime transfers:
+In addition to the spouse / civil partner exemption available against both lifetime transfers and transfers on death, the following specific exemptions will apply against lifetime transfers: • Small gifts • Gifts for family maintenance • Normal expenditure out of income.

-Annual exemptions and Marriage exemptions
+Annual exemptions and the Marriage exemption.

 If a lifetime transfer chargeable on death is more than 3 years before the date of death of the taxpayer, any tax charge will be reduced by taper relief.

 If the lifetime transfers made in the 7 years before the date of death do not exceed the nil rate band, then the remaining amount of the nil rate band will be available and may have been increased by any unused nil rate band transferred to the individual following the earlier death of a spouse or civil partner.
+The residence nil rate band is also available where a “main” residence is held within the death estate and is inherited by direct descendants (children / grandchildren) and again may have been increased by any unused residence nil rate band transferred to the individual following the earlier death of a spouse or civil partner.
+Any amount covered by the nil rate bands is taxed at 0% and the remainder of the estate will be taxed at 40%.

-A transfer of value is a gift made by an individual and is calculated as the loss to the estate of the donor – the difference in the value of the estate before the transfer and after the transfer.
+A transfer of value is a gift made by an individual and is calculated as the loss to the estate of the donor – the difference in the value of the estate before the transfer and the value after the transfer.

 The following periods of absence are deemed to be full occupation: